upenndigitalscholarship/style-guide/docs/values.md

 - centered - build from us, not in response to others
 - fun - if we don't like it, it won't get done

+Our values of colleagues
+- Can always ask for explainations and terminology
+- No open-ended questions or commitments
+- It's always ok to pushback when you don’t have time or not the best person for a task